 Gone are the days of the simple and venerable cash register.
-And also, these days, the local computerized POS system is pretty much obsolete as well.
+And also, these days, the local computerized POS system is pretty much obsolete as well but not true for the Best POS System.
 In today’s interconnected world the solution has to also be interconnected.
 Let’s examine the latest trends in the evolution of these important systems.

 These days, providers cut deals directly with merchants most of the time, and supply the software and sometimes even part or all of the hardware.
 A good example of this would be providers for mobile POS, which will give you the app, and often the “square” which is a credit card reader (usually swipe only unfortunately) that plugs directly into your phone’s USB jack.

 More stationary businesses will often go for something more robust, like a tablet-based system.
 This usually offers more features and allows you to accept cards with chip or tap technology, which consumers tend to favor over swipe.
 Both mobile and tablet based systems will generally offer some kind of inventory control software as well, which is usually a blessing.
 Tablet based systems also offer such useful things as barcode readers, etc.